95yoel/95yoel/README.md

 <h1>Hi, I'm Yoel 👋🧑🏽‍💻</h1>

-I'm a web developer recently gratuaded seeking growing on my sector and knowledge.<br>
+I'm a web developer recently graduated and am seeking to grow in my sector and knowledge.<br>
 Here you can see some of my personal proyects.

 ### Get in touch